TaoStarlit/English/book/draftForHome.md

 1. by the fact that + clause

+### corporate information factory
 The first fundamental pressure is growing consumer demand.
 Consumers expect companies to understand and respect their needs and desires.
 Because the customer drives the business relationship, business people must hear what the customer has to say and respond by delivering relevant, competitive, and timely products and services.
 1. timely:done or occurring at a favourable or useful time; opportune
 1. expect sb. to
 1. hear A and repond by doing
 1. understand and respect their needs and desires
-1. a dynamic object - doing as noun phrase: xx is growing consumer demand.
+1. a dynamic object - doing + noun. as noun phrase: xx is growing consumer demand.
 1. by delivering relevant, competitive, and timely products and services.